Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

 \subsection{Intersection numbers}

-We define intersection numbers between compact surfaces in 4-manifolds.
-We call a manifold $X$ \emph{based} if it comes equipped with basepoints $p_i \in X_i$ for each connected component $X_i \subseteq X$, together with a local orientation at each $p_i$.
-For this and the next subsection, let $M$ be a connected, based $4$-manifold and let $\Sigma$ and $\Sigma'$ be based, compact, connected surfaces.
-Our generic immersions $F\colon \Sigma\imra M$ will also be \emph{based}, i.e.\ equipped with a \emph{whisker}, namely a path in $M$ from the basepoint of $M$ to $F(p)$, for $p$ the basepoint of $\Sigma$.
+We define intersection numbers between compact, connected surfaces in 4-manifolds.
+In order to accommodate the fundamental group in equivariant intersection numbers, we need to use basings.

+\begin{definition} We call a manifold $X$ \emph{based} if it is equipped with basepoints $p_i \in X_i$ for each connected component $X_i \subseteq X$, together with a local orientation at each $p_i$.
+A generic immersion $F\colon X\to Y$ between based manifolds with $Y$ connected is said to be \emph{based} if it is equipped with \emph{whiskers}, i.e.~ paths in $Y$ from the basepoint of $Y$ to $F(p_i)$, for each basepoint $p_i$ of $X$. \end{definition}

+For the remainder of this section, let $M$ be a connected, based $4$-manifold and let $\Sigma$ and $\Sigma'$ be based, compact, connected surfaces, unless specified otherwise.

-Let $f\colon \Sigma\to M$ and $g\colon \Sigma' \to M$ be based maps that are \emph{transverse}, i.e.\ around each intersection point $f(s) =g(s')$, $s \in \Sigma$, $s' \in \Sigma'$, there are coordinates that make $f$ and $g$ (in a neighbourhood of $s$ in $\Sigma$ and a neighbourhood of $s'$ in $\Sigma'$) resemble the standard inclusions $\R^2 \times \{0\}$ and $\{0\} \times \R^2$ into $\R^4$ respectively, as in~\eqref{diagram:above}.
+Let $f\colon \Sigma\to M$ and $g\colon \Sigma' \to M$ be based maps that are \emph{transverse}, i.e.\ around each intersection point $f(s) = g(s')$, $s \in \Sigma$, $s' \in \Sigma'$, there are coordinates that make $f$ and $g$ (in a neighbourhood of $s$ in $\Sigma$ and a neighbourhood of $s'$ in $\Sigma'$) resemble the standard inclusions $\R^2 \times \{0\}$ and $\{0\} \times \R^2$ into $\R^4$ respectively, as in~\eqref{diagram:above}.
 We assume that these intersections are the only singularities between $f$ and $g$ and that $f(\partial \Sigma)$ and $g(\partial \Sigma')$ are disjoint.

+Let $v_f$ and $v_g$ be whiskers for $f$ and $g$.
+The intersection number $\lambda(f,g)$ is the sum of signed fundamental group elements